kilpkonn/msc-thesis/main.typ

 This as the amount of terms is exponential relative to amount of arguments to function/type constructor takes the amount of suggestions grows very fast.
 As result quite often all the results don't even fit onto screen.
 In @second-iter-bfs we will introduce an algorithm to handle this case.
-For now, it is sufficient to acknowledge that fully traversing the search space to produce all possible terms is not the desired approach and there is some motivativation to cache the easy work to avoid the hard work, not vice versa.
+For now, it is sufficient to acknowledge that fully traversing the search space to produce all possible terms is not the desired approach and there is some motivation to cache the easy work to avoid the hard work, not vice versa.
 Branch costs suggested in @mimer can potentially improve this, but the issue still remains as this is simply a heuristic.

 Another observation from implementing the DFS algorithm is that whilst most of the algorithm looked very elegant the "struct projection" tactic described in @tactic-struct-projection was rather awkward to implement.